rosszurowski/hibiscss/README.md

 Check out [the examples](https://github.com/rosszurowski/hibiscss/tree/master/examples) for more!

-### Configuration
+## Configuration

-Hibiscss just outputs a string of CSS.
-To use the CSS, you could make use of [insert-css](https://github.com/substack/insert-css) or a similar tool.
-I prefer making a static CSS file.
+Hibiscss gives you a string of CSS.
+To use this CSS, you could add it at runtime (using [insert-css](https://github.com/substack/insert-css) or a similar tool), or write it to a CSS file.
+I prefer making a CSS file.

 Make a file with your config and output it to `console.log`, like so: